 Every class day, students at Texas Independent Baptist Seminary & Schools engage with the office staff of the Emmanuel Baptist Church of Longview in a real-world work setting.

 Personal Character Development

 The educational experience provided by TIBS is designed to impact both the student’s mind and heart.
 Living in a residence hall provides an atmosphere that emphasizes godliness, dependence upon the Holy Spirit, and obedience to God’s Word as well as God’s authorities.
 Spiritual emphasis is evident by the chapel services, classroom instruction, dormitory devotions, and special conferences.
-TIBS offers an atmosphere which provides the guidance and direction the students need; thus making a lasting impact on each student’s life.
+TIBS offers an atmosphere that provides the students' guidance and direction, thus making a lasting impact on each student’s life.

 TIBS provides the opportunity to form lasting friendships with others through banquets, special events, and dating activities.
 We believe that these extracurricular activities are important for creating a balanced individual.

 Texas Independent Baptist Seminary & Schools believes that God is the source of all knowledge and wisdom and has revealed that knowledge and wisdom to man through His Word.
 Since education is the acquisition of knowledge and wisdom through teaching and learning, TIBS endeavors to provide an environment and faculty that are Scripturally based and will challenge its students intellectually, emotionally and spiritually.
 The final goal of each student should be to glorify their Lord and Saviour through a lifetime of service.